NCCR-SYNAPSY/neuroimaging-data-management-training/README.md

 ## Need help?

-Please create a new topic with your question in [Discussions](https://github.com/NCCR-SYNAPSY/neuroimaging-data-management-training/discussions).
+Please create a new discussion with your question in [Discussions](https://github.com/NCCR-SYNAPSY/neuroimaging-data-management-training/discussions).

 ## Authors